Nepherhotep/doomsday-button/README.md

 ## Control Module ##

 Control module is based on ATTiny2313 controller.
-It controlls HID modem with UART port.
+It controls HID modem with UART port.
 Scheme is very easy.
 Below its picture scrached on paper.
 Sorry for quallity - it was created in time of assembling :)
 ![Image Alt](https://raw.github.com/Nepherhotep/doomsday-button/master/img/scheme.jpg)